dicer2000/Blobber/README.md

-# PygameStarter
+# Grrate - Blob Game

-A simple starter for Pygame
+A simple game for the networking class to extend.